philippTheCat/pyggel/Readme.txt

 REQUIREMENTS:
-PyOpenGL version 3.0.0 or higher (untested on lower, but may work) Pygame version 1.8.1 or higher (lower may work)
-Python version 2.5 (possibly 2.6, but no official support, higher versions to be supported later) Numpy version 1.2.1 or higher (untested on lower) Python Imaging Library 1.1.6 or higher (untested on lower)
+Python version 2.5 (possibly 2.6, but no official support, higher versions to be supported later) Pygame version 1.8.1 or higher (lower may work) PyOpenGL version 3.0.0 or higher (untested on lower, but may work) Numpy version 1.2.1 or higher (untested on lower)

+OPTIONAL REQUIREMENTS:
+Python Imaging Library 1.1.6 or higher (untested on lower) (required for animated GIF support)

 Documentation, Tutorials and examples: